-- Yes: Continue with the next step. - No: If the No Trouble Found menu displays, go to step 14. - 13.
+- Yes: Continue with the next step. - No: If the No Trouble Found menu displays, go to step 14 on page 84. - 13.
 The parent or child of the resource you just replaced might also require that you run the Resource Repair Action service aid on it.